hermanussen/hermanussen.github.io/_posts/2015-10-03-monitor-your-sitecore-servers-health.md

 **Tags**

 You may not always want to run the same checks.
 Perhaps some checks should only be performed at night and some checks may be specific to your DTAP or CM/CD servers specifically.
 You can use tags to limit which tests are run, as demonstrated in the example below.
-And then you can specify which tags are applicable by specifiying them |-separated in the url parameter &#8220;tags&#8221;.
+And then you can specify which tags are applicable by specifiying them &#124;-separated in the url parameter &#8220;tags&#8221;.
 The url //SitecoreChecks.aspx?tags=fail would result in the following:

 [<img class="aligncenter size-full wp-image-261" title="fail" src="/wp-content/uploads/2015/10/fail.png" alt="" width="519" height="506" srcset="/wp-content/uploads/2015/10/fail.png 519w, /wp-content/uploads/2015/10/fail-300x292.png 300w" sizes="(max-width: 519px) 100vw, 519px" />](/wp-content/uploads/2015/10/fail.png)